foofork/orchflow/DEVELOPMENT_ROADMAP.md

 - [ ] Write tests for FileExplorer, FileManager components (TDD)
 - [ ] Write tests for Editor, EditorPane components (TDD)
 - [ ] Achieve >90% test coverage across all modules

+**Fix Test Infrastructure** (Week 1) 🚨 NEW PRIORITY
+- [ ] Refactor TerminalStreamManager for testability
+  - [ ] Extract IPC communication to trait
+  - [ ] Create mock implementations for testing
+  - [ ] Move Tauri-dependent tests to integration suite
+- [ ] Fix remaining 111 compilation errors in Tauri backend
+- [ ] Ensure all terminal_stream exports are properly exposed
+- [ ] Run and fix all muxd tests to ensure they pass

 **Complete Terminal Features** (Week 1-2)
 - [ ] Process ID tracking from PTY (TODO in terminal_stream)